maisa96/PACMAN/README.md

 This project includes :

-1.Pacman - which moves according to the user's inputs.
+1.Pacman - which moves according to the user's choice.
-The pacman will continue to move in this direction even if the user doesn’t press any key, as long as the pacman doesn’t hit a wall and the “STAY” key was not pressed.
 The pacman travels on screen and “eats the breadcrumbs”.
 Each eaten breadcrumb equals a point to be earned.

 2.Ghosts - There are 3 possible levels: